google/swiftshader/docs/scheduler.md

 ## Binding

-The scheduler must be bound to each thread that calls `marl::schedule()`, and unbound from all threads before the scheduler is destructed.
+The scheduler must be bound to each thread that calls `marl::schedule()`.
+The scheduler destructor will block until the scheduler is unbound from all threads.

 Binding is made using the `marl::Scheduler::bind()` and `marl::Scheduler::unbind()` methods.